Can you stream on multiple platforms at once?

 What is multistreaming?

 As the name would suggest, multistreaming is the practice of broadcasting your livestream to multiple networks.
-That could include LinkedIn, Twitter, YouTube, Facebook, and Twitch.
-The DB&A Television Network, where my podcast runs, also now is testing multistreamed live shows.
+That could include LinkedIn, X, YouTube, Facebook, and Twitch.
 Livestreams on TikTok and Instagram are also possible but aren’t as quickly set up due to third-party restrictions by those networks.

 Technically speaking, we did multistream in that webinar a few years ago with all those devices.
 Today, however, multistreaming usually involves the use of a platform that handles the streaming to multiple networks for you.